 By default, the Apache (HTTPD) webserver creates two log files, ‘acccess_log‘ and ‘error_log‘

 If you are not sure where these files are on your server then you will need to look at your server config.
 You should find two lines like these:

 These tell the Apache web server where to write the log files.

-What to look out for in log files.
+What to look out for in your Apache log files.

-In a future article I will look in more detail at other status codes and some of the tools you can use to explorer you log files.
+In a future article, I will look in more detail at other status codes and some of the tools you can use to explorer your log files.

 If you have any tips for great ways to use log files or questions please leave a comment below.

 Alternatives to Google Analytics – Web Analytics and Privacy

 These days many people are concerned about using free services, such as Google Analytics.
 This is because it allows these third parties to track who is visiting your website and also track a person across multiple sites and therefore to profile them.
 While Google Analytics is a great service, I do find that I can get everything I need from log analysis.
 If you want your website to have a minimum footprint then removing Google Analytics, Facebook tracking pixels and Twitter buttons and using Log analysis instead is a good idea.